 The Association shall be governed by the International Board, hereinafter called “the Board.

 - The Board shall be composed of:

-- Fifteen voting members — the President, the President Elect, the Immediate Past President, and twelve Directors.
+- Seventeen voting members — the President, the President Elect, the Immediate Past President, the Treasurer, the Secretary, and twelve Directors.

 - All Legislation enacted by the Board must be passed by a simple majority of the Board present at a duly constituted Board Meeting.